 While I believe that there is much to do here, many people have become accustomed to the way things have been done for so long.
 On a number of occasions, I made changes in complete innocence which elicited frightful responses.
-Nevertheless, there is a consensus that we as a community need to change with the times, but in a gradual, thoughtful manner.
-We want to treasure our Spanish-Portuguese- Jamaican heritage, deepening our attachment to it while exciting and engaging a new generation.
+Nevertheless, there is a consensus that we as a community need to change with the times but in a gradual, thoughtful manner.
+We want to treasure our Spanish Portuguese Jamaican heritage, deepening our attachment to it while exciting and engaging a new generation.

 Our religious programming has been well received.
-We had an exciting series of Purim celebrations, including a retelling of the story of the megilla, which brought out 64 adults and 33 children, and our Passover service brought out well over 100 people, some of whom were returning Jamaican Jews visiting family and renewing their connection with their ancestral synagogue.
+We had an exciting series of Purim celebrations, including a retelling of the story of the Megillah which brought out 64 adults and 33 children, and our Passover service brought out well over a hundred people, some of whom were returning Jamaican Jews visiting family and renewing their connection with their ancestral synagogue.

-Indeed, the excitement is palpable as we move toward a distinctively Jamaican form of Judaism that can enrich the hearts, minds and lives of many people from all sorts of backgrounds and is sure to inspire our Jewish brethren around the world.
+Indeed, the excitement is palatable as we move towards a distinctively Jamaican form of Judaism that can enrich the hearts, minds and lives of many people from all sorts of backgrounds and is sure to inspire our Jewish brethren around the world.

-The writer is the rabbi of Shaare Shalom Synagogue in Kingston, Jamaica.
-A widely published author, he holds a PhD in American Jewish History from Tel Aviv University and received rabbinic ordination from Hebrew Union College-Jewish Institute of Religion in Jerusalem.
-He is also a visiting research scholar at the Sue and Leonard Miller Center for Contemporary Jewish Studies at the University of Miami.
+Dana Evan Kaplan is the rabbi of Shaare Shalom Synagogue in Kingston, Jamaica.
+A widely published author, he holds a Ph.D. in American Jewish History from Tel Aviv University and received rabbinic ordination from Hebrew Union College-Jewish Institute of Religion in Jerusalem.
+Rabbi Kaplan is also a Visiting Research Scholar at the Sue and Leonard Miller Center for Contemporary Jewish Studies at the University of Miami.